cdrit/lone-wolf-fists/README.md

 ## Features
 - Character sheets for player characters, npcs/monsters, titans/disasters, vehicles, platoons, and squads.
-- Item sheets for forms, gupt kala, techniques, armor, weapons, titan anatomy/vehicle parts, monster abilities, and artifacts.
+- Item sheets for Forms, Gupt Kala, Techniques, armor, weapons, Titan anatomy/Vehicle parts, monster abilities, and Artifacts.
-- Packs with archetypes, weapons, armor, skills, masteries, and all 14 base Yuddhakala.
+- Packs with Archetypes, weapons, armor, Skills, Masteries, and all 14 base Yuddhakala.
 - Giving a character a technique from these packs that requires a Hell chakra will give them a Hell chakra
 - Roll effort by either clicking the effort icon on a character sheet, or by typing "/effort" then the number of dice to roll into chat (eg, "/effort 10" would roll 10 dice).
 - Fully editable initiative that automatically rerolls at the start of every round.